zhengqm/DPPL-Proj/README.md

 For **Progress** property, a well-typed term is not stuck(either it is a value or it can take a step according to the evaluation rules.)

+In `Freesa`, a term `t` is well-typed means that it have more valid bits than programmer expected.
+It also means that the result of the term `t` has enough valid bits.
+As we mentioned before, operands always have more valid bits than results.
+Thus, every well-typed term can be evaluate

 ## Preservation

 for **Preservation** property, if a well-typed term take a step of evaluation, then the resulting step is also well typed.

+In `Freesa`, every evaluation will check whether the result violates the required valid bit.
+Preservation property can be ensured by our type checker.